scverse/scverse.github.io/content/people/_index.md

 [[teams]]
 	name = "Community"
-	text = "Everyone who uses <span class='backticked'>scverse</span> software is part of the community.
+	text = "Everyone who uses <span class='backticked'>scverse</span> software is part of the community!
 There are multiple ways to engage with its other members.
 For a start, join us on our <a href='https://discord.gg/zDVDtFFcNe' target='_blank'>Discord server</a> and keep an eye on our <a href='https://twitter.com/scanpy_team' target='_blank'>Twitter account</a> for the events we organise."

 +++